Getaround Promo Code for $20 Off

 Getaround takes advantage of the fact that there are just cars sitting there all day.
 Think about it: if you drive to work, chances are, your car is just sitting there in the parking lot.
 Someone else could use it to pick up groceries or run some errands, and you’d make a quick buck without having to lift a finger.
 You wouldn’t even have to give them your keys, because they’ll be able to access the car with a remote lock installed under the steering wheel.

 Looking to use Getaround for the first time or want to share your car?
-Use this referral code and get a $20 discount off your first Getaround rental.
+Use one of their referral code and get a $20 discount off your first Getaround rental.
 The company is also offering a $200 incentive for car owners to add their car to Getaround’s system.
 If you’re an owner interested in earning $200 off the bat, click this promotional link.

 Getaround Best Practices and Tips